Skip to content

 • No partial credit will be awarded.

-Click to show Determining Conversions Between Fischer and Haworth Projections example problem
+Click to show Conversions Between Fischer and Haworth Projections example problem

-Above is a Fischer projection of the monosaccharide D-allo-2-heptulose.
-Which one of the following Haworth projections is of the monosaccharide α-D-allo-2-heptulose?
+Above is a Haworth projection of the monosaccharide α-D-gluco-2-heptulose.
+Which one of the following Fischer projections is of the monosaccharide D-gluco-2-heptulose?

 Â